-Finally, there are a few features which made the cut here as they didn’t belong specifically in any of the above subheadings.
+Finally, there are a few features that made the cut here as they didn’t belong specifically in any of the above subheadings.
 But, that doesn’t make them any less important.

 - Snappy Share Menu – One of the long-time pet peeves with the Android OS has been its stupid slow sharing menu.
 Google has listened to the fans and fixed it.
 Yippie, its considerably fast.